hotosm/login/README.md

 # HOTOSM Login (SSO)

-Centralized authentication service for all HOTOSM applications using Hanko + OSM OAuth.
+Centralized authentication and user management service for all HOTOSM applications using Hanko + OSM OAuth.

 For context behind this decision, see: [ADR-0011: SSO Authentication](https://docs.hotosm.org/decisions/0011-sso-auth/)